top of page

 The Center for MCA Research

-The process is straightforward.
-Brokers or alternative lenders request three months of business bank statements and a signed application, granting them significant control over you and your business.
+The process is uncomplicated.
+Brokers or alternative lenders ask for three months of business bank statements and a signed application.
+By doing so, you give them considerable control over you and your business.

 Beacon Client Solutions

-Bank statements are packed with information which alternative lenders will use once their client's default.
-Here are some ammo you give lenders and brokers the ability to use when you submit your application for funding.
+Bank statements are packed with information that alternative lenders will use once their clients default.
+Here is some ammo you give lenders and brokers when you submit your application for funding.

-*You provide your sources of income which the lenders can get to if you default.
+• Sources of Income: You provide your sources of income, which lenders can access if you default.

-*You provide personal information such as your social security number.
+• Personal Information: You share personal information, such as your social security number.

-*You tell tell the creditor what you spend money on.
+• Spending Habits: You disclose what you spend money on.

-*You tell the creditor how healthy your business is or is not.
+• Business Health: You inform the creditor how healthy your business is or is not.

-When you provide business bank statements to alternative lenders, you reveal all your income sources to them.
+When you provide business bank statements to alternative lenders, you reveal all your income sources.
 If you default, the lender can identify who pays you and quickly send UCC 406 letters to those payers, freezing your funds.
-Once your funds are frozen, you are compelled to accept the payment terms set by the lender (or risk losing all frozen funds), which is never favorable.
+Once your funds are frozen, you are compelled to accept the payment terms set by the lender, or risk losing all frozen funds.
+This situation is never favorable.
 Additionally, due to UCC regulations, most alternative lenders are not required to negotiate with you unless you are prepared to declare bankruptcy or take legal action against the lender, if you can afford it.

-When you give the alternative lender and broker your social security number you allow these lenders to run your credit and do background using engines such as Clear.
-The alternative lender knows when you try to access more money, apply elsewhere, your credit history, and more.
-Not to mention that most alternative lenders and brokers do nothing to protect your personal information on secure servers.
+By giving the alternative lender and broker your social security number, you allow these lenders to run your credit and conduct background checks using engines such as Clear.
+The alternative lender knows when you try to access more money or apply elsewhere, along with your credit history.
+Most alternative lenders and brokers do little to protect your personal information on secure servers.

 There's also a risk regarding which other accounts the business funds, such as personal or payroll accounts.
 When the UCC gets involved, almost everything is at risk, so it's important to be mindful of this.